|What is it?||A long-term, credit-based, federal loan with a fixed 7.9 percent interest rate in the student’s name.|

 Students must pass a credit check but may apply with a qualified co-borrower.
 It is recommended that students should apply first for the Federal Direct Unsubsidized Loan.

 |How much can I borrow?||

 The annual limit is the Cost of Education minus all other financial aid, including loans.
-In most circumstances, students may apply for the three terms at one time; a third of the loan will be disbursed for each term.
+In most circumstances, students may apply once for the entire academic year.
+The loan will disburse equally each term.

 A student needs to reapply each academic year online and through the Financial Aid Office.